2060-io/hologram.zone-specs/spec.md

 - [PAGE-MAIN-3-2] Smart App Banner SHOULD be shown, with full URL.
 - [PAGE-MAIN-3-3] Design MUST match [Figma - Mobile with service](https://www.figma.com/design/nol5mbLWElFLcm1ThIqbHn/Hologram.zone?node-id=0-1&node-type=CANVAS&t=BN07zhJPXpJ9IJ0c-0)
 - [PAGE-MAIN-3-4] i18n text and content MUST comply with [internationalization](#internationalization)
-- [PAGE-MAIN-3-5] Links to download the App from one of the 3 major stores, Apple, Google, Huawei, or by downloading the apk MUST be shown.
+- [PAGE-MAIN-3-5] Links to download the App from one of the 3 major stores, Apple, Google, Huawei.
+App store [detection](#about-app-store-detection) SHOULD be used to offer only interesting links to user.
 - [PAGE-MAIN-3-6] Terms and conditions link, https://hologram.zone/user#terms, MUST be shown
 - [PAGE-MAIN-3-7] Privacy policy (anchor link, https://hologram.zone/user#privacy), MUST be shown
 - [PAGE-MAIN-3-8] A footer with copyrights, [Footer links](#footer-links), etc, MUST be shown